 Recessions often lead to a drop in stock prices, as slowing revenue lowers valuations.
-While some investors choose to ride it out or shift their portfolio into cash or bonds, options can help you stay in the market, hedge against downside risk, and generate income.
+While some investors choose to ride it out or shift their portfolio into cash or bonds, choosing to sell options during a recession can help you stay in the market, hedge against downside risk, and generate income.

 In particular, covered calls can be an excellent way to survive and thrive in a bear market.